 Breakfast

-We had Curry chee cheong fun*, fried onion ccf, anson char siew ccf*, Char siew ccf and dark sweet sauce ccf* and fried YTF*.
+We had Curry chee cheong fun*, fried onion ccf, Anson char siew ccf*, Char siew ccf and dark sweet sauce ccf*, and fried YTF*.

 *MUST TRY!

-It’s about 20mins drive to Legoland.
+It’s about a 20-minute drive to Legoland.

 皇后明记猪肠粉G.
 Cheong Fun Restaurant